Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets: Acknowledgments

 \subsection{Bayesian regression and priors}

 We utilize \emcee\ \citep{dfm:2013} to perform an Affine Invariant Markov chain Monte Carlo (MCMC) procedure on the ensemble phase curves.
-Using 100 walkers, we step uniformly through each prior distribution and obtain $2\times10^6$ samples, burning the first half of the chain for a remaining total of $10^6$ samples.
+We obtain $2\times10^6$ samples using 100 walkers, burning the first half of the chain for a remaining total of $10^6$ samples.
 Our priors span a uniform range of $A_{B}$ from [0.0, 1.0], $f$ from [1.0, 2.0], and $\epsilon$ from [-50, 50].
 Although we generated the models spanning a log-uniform range of $\epsilon$, sampling from a uniform prior distribution is sufficient for this parameter due to its low impact on the model at $\epsilon \gtrsim$ 10.